 The control panel is “messy” and takes a while to get used to and figure out.
 Especially the WHOIS contact information manager is painful to work with and the entire control panel is calling for a major makeover.
 Instead of providing a smooth and easy to use control panel, it looks like it was mainly designed as an advertisement for add-on products such as WHOIS privacy and webhosting.

 If you forget to renew a domain, they charge up to $100 in “processing fees” to reactivate the domain.
-This is an extremely high fee in comparison to other registrars that often do not charge any reactivation fees at all besides the standard renewal fee.
+This is an extremely high fee in comparison to other major registrars that charge a considerably lower fee.

 I have both transferred domains in and out of Rebel.com.
 Transferring in was smooth and easy, but transferring out domains was more complicated.
 Firstly, getting the authorization code (EPP code) and unlocking the domain took a while to figure out and is not documented in their help section.
 Secondly, they do not provide an option to explicit accept the transfer on their end.
+Not even their support team is capable of accepting a transfer out request.
 As a result you have to wait a minimum of five days before ICANN will force a transfer.
-My experience from other registrars is that a transfer can be completed within a couple of hours.
+My experience from other major registrars is that a transfer can be completed within a couple of hours.

 My experience with support is one of the more positive aspects.
 I have contacted support a couple of times through e-mail, and they responded fairly fast, even during weekends.
 However, at times it looked like I was getting canned responses not addressing my question.
 Unfortunately, the reason why I had to contact support in the first place has been because of the troublesome control panel…